PierfrancescoSoffritti/sliding-panel/README.md

 This attribute is used to tell `SlidingPanel` that we want a view to be shifted up (or left) so that it is always visible.

 See the screenshots below to better understand.
 In the first one `fitToScreenView` is set, in the second one it isn't.

+![fitToScreenView](./images/fitToScreenView.png)

 Notice the white text at the bottom of the screen.

-![fitToScreenView](./images/fitToScreenView.png)
+It is not visible in the second screen, it is visible only when the panel is expanded.

+The sample app has [an example specific for this attribute](./sample-app/src/main/java/com/psoffritti/slidingpanel/sampleapp/examplesfittoscreenview/FitToScreenViewExampleActivity.kt).

 ```xml
 <com.psoffritti.slidingpanel.SlidingPanel